Evidence & DocumentationScene checklistIntermediateScene and early intake

 Driver Information

-Supports the car accident checklist workflow by keeping entries structured and easy to review.
+Supports the car accident checklist workflow by keeping entries structured and easier to review.

 Vehicle Information

-Supports the car accident checklist workflow by keeping entries structured and easy to review.
+Supports the car accident checklist workflow by keeping entries structured and easier to review.

 Witness Information